-With a large number of applications to be tested, information on whether any user has run the app gives a good indicator of how the testing is progressing.
+With a large number of the applications to be tested, the information, on whether any user has run the app, gives a good indicator of how the testing is progressing.

 The function has a filleting for:

-So it is a valuable source of information for every manager to see what is the activity for different functional areas.
+So, it is a valuable source of information for every manager to see, what is the activity for different functional areas.
 The statistic can be generated per business line and used for status meetings on test progress.
-It also gives a glance at how team members performing the tests are occupied are the t.
+It also gives a glance at how performing the tests team members are occupied at the time.

-The records for each run are collected as long as the plugin is enabled, so also all other statistic analysis can be performed.
-The statistics can alose take info consideration the data on from other aspects covered with Fiori Tracker like:
+The records for each run are collected as long, as the plugin is enabled.
+Also, all other statistic analyses can be performed.
+The statistics can also take under the consideration the data from other aspects covered with the Fiori Tracker like:

 We have designed Fiori Tracker components to enable flexible installation options.
 Depending on your SAP landscape setup and your organization constraints, you can deploy Fiori Tracker in the way that suits your project the best.
 The recommended Fiori Tracker architecture is shown below: